You may need to gain or regain weight if:

 - You have had a serious illness or lengthy hospitalization

-- You are very thin and want to look and feel better
+- You are below your healthy weight and want to feel better

 - You are an athlete who wants to build strength and muscle to perform better

 - You are older and have unintentionally lost weight.

 For those who need to, gaining weight can lead to overall better health and functionality.